Steam demo available

 Progression through art

-Complete puzzles to unlock more paintings, artists and regions, turning the collection into a route through art history.
+Complete boards to open new puzzles, artists, categories and regions, turning the collection into a route through art history.

 A calm single-player rhythm